-First, although the life cycle of a chicken may average 8 years – that is just how long they can live in general.
-Most chickens these days, especially ones in backyard flocks probably live much shorter lives.
+First, although the life cycle of a chicken may average 8 years - that is just how long they can live in general.
+Most chickens these days, especially ones in backyard chickens probably live much shorter lives.
 Why?

 Other than those specific chicken breeds being raised for slaughter (meat birds), predators are the leading cause of a premature chicken death.
 I can't tell you how many times we get messages from people who have purchased silkies or pullets asking if we have more available because something got their birds.
 Building them a safe and secure chicken coop and run will help significantly extend your chickens' life span.